DesertShedStudio/Gecko-G540-CNC-Controller/README.md

 ### Best Way To Show Support For My Work

-* [Shop On Amazon](https://amzn.to/2LtLY6S) : If you are in the U.S.A you can use my amazon affiliate link to do your regular amazon shoping at no additinal cost to you !
+* [Shop On Amazon](https://amzn.to/2LtLY6S) : You can use my amazon affiliate link to do your regular amazon shoping at no additinal cost to you !
 I recive a small amount when items are purchased through my link.
-* [Paypal Donations](https://www.paypal.com) : Can be sent to Contact@509maker.com
-* [Blank PCB](https://www.509maker.com/product/pcb-cnc-controller/) : From time to time I will have blank cnc controller pcb's avalible in single quantity.
-Boards are made by Oshpark.
-When you only need one board and want to support the designer it is a great choice.
+* [Blank PCB]: From time to time I will have blank cnc controller pcb's avalible in single quantity.
+Update: 12/05/2024 Boards are no longer available!

 # Thank You